Frequently Asked Questions

 Are students allowed to participate in sports and extracurricular activities?

 We recognize that sports and other extracurricular activities are important for our scholars’ continued development.
-Sports and after-school activities have resumed for the 2021-22 school year.
+Sports and after-school activities have resumed and will follow guidance provided by the host district.

 Do elementary students still have recess?